- Interest rates

 - The look-back period: short-, medium- or long-term trend-following

 - The sensitivity of the trend signal: how frequently we look at prices (e.g. daily, monthly)

 - Diversification across parameters: It would be better to combine short-, medium- and long-term signals.
 Alas that tends to increase capital requirements as often several futures contracts would be held per asset.

 - Non-binary entries and exits by scaling in and out of positions would be preferable in practice resulting in a smoother equity curve.
 Using different time frames could achieve that.

 - Taking correlations into account for diversification: the benefit of adding an uncorrelated asset far outweighs adding another closely correlated one.
-We can use broad categories (e.g. US, EAFE and emerging markets only for equities) and scrap closely correlated assets to achieve good diversification with a lower number of positions.
+We can use broad categories (e.g. for equities only US, Developed and Emerging markets) and cap closely correlated assets to achieve good diversification with a lower number of positions.

 - The basic strategy is common knowledge and a lot of the underlying market inefficiencies are likely to be arbitraged away by increasing participation when many trend-followers enter and exit at the same time.
 A useful idea would be to implement a counter-trend element that uses that insight by entering near common trend-following exit points.

 - Investing in smoothly trending markets is best in practice, but that is hard to quantify and backtest as well as it is unpredictable when a smooth trend phase is likely to begin.